umbraco/UmbracoDocs/Reference/Querying/IPublishedContent/IsHelpers.md

 ### .IsPosition(int index[,string valueIfTrue][,string valueIfFalse])

-Test if the current node is at the specified index in the collection
+Test if the current node is at the specified index (zero-based) in the collection

 ### .IsNotPosition(int index[,string valueIfTrue][,string valueIfFalse])

-Test if the current node is not at the specified index in the collection
+Test if the current node is not at the specified index (zero-based) in the collection

 ### .IsModZero(int modulus[,string valueIfTrue][,string valueIfFalse])